hdfiresky/Tutorials/README.md

 The core logic simulates a team of experts working on a document:

 1.  **Agent 1 (The Outliner)**: Receives the user's topic, audience, and section count.
 It designs a logical curriculum and outputs a structured outline (a JSON array of headings).
 It also flags headings that likely require recent information from the internet.
-2.  **Agent 4 (The Internet Researcher)**: When a heading is flagged by Agent 1, this agent uses its built-in **web scraper** to get search results from DuckDuckGo.
+2.  **Agent 4 (The Internet Researcher)**: When a heading is flagged by Agent 1, this agent uses its built-in **Playwright-based web scraper** to get search results from DuckDuckGo.
 It then passes these results to a Gemini model to generate a concise summary, providing both the summary and source links.
 3.  **Agent 2 (The Content Writer)**: For each heading in the outline, this agent writes the main body content.
 It takes context from the previous section, the overall outline, and any information provided by Agent 4 to ensure a smooth, logical flow.
 Its writing style is adapted to the user-specified target audience.
 4.  **Agent 3 (The Formatter)**: This role is handled by the frontend, which takes the raw markdown from Agent 2, formats it correctly with the heading, and appends it to the progressively building tutorial.
 5.  **Agent 5 (The Simplifier)**: An on-demand agent in the full-screen view.
 It takes a specific piece of text and rewrites it to be simpler and more accessible for the target audience.